-In the long term, we are committed to implementing a large-scale alternative water source so that we can transition from our reliance on climate-dependent sources, like the Barwon River, to climate-independent sources.
+In the long term, we will access a share of the State's future large-scale water supply upgrades so we can continue to meet growing demand and gradually reduce our reliance on rivers and groundwater as we transition to more climate resilient water sources.
 Doing so will enable water from the Barwon River to be transferred to the custodianship of Traditional Owners and/or the Victorian Environmental Water Holder.

 Working in partnership with other agencies in our region to undertake complementary works along the Barwon River now will help us ready the river for more effective delivery of extra water for environmental and cultural flows, when this water is available.